Frequently Asked Questions

 Back To Top

 Due to variability in individual user email security settings, Digital Disbursements emails can sometimes go to junk or SPAM folders.
-Please search your inbox for email from noreply@digitaldisbursements.com.
+Please search your inbox for an email from noreply@digitaldisbursements.com.
 If you find the email there, move it to your inbox and/or mark the email as coming from a “trusted sender” so that future emails regarding this Settlement do not end up in junk or SPAM folders.

 Back To Top